eonlight/versionchecker/README.md

 * Run `versionchecker --update' to update the lastest versions

-* You can add you're own functions to get tyhe latest versions of other software in:
+* You can add you're own functions to get the latest versions of other software in:
+    * `~/.config/audits/verisonchecker_settings.py'

+* You can also add you're one software to check for versions, check:
     * `~/.config/audits/verisonchecker_settings.py'

 ## How it works